 Archive of posts tagged "parks"

-This post has been contributed by Julie Sims M.Sc., Volunteer Coordinator & Nature House Interpreter with the Stanley Park Ecology Society (“SPES”).
-I have been following SPES since I moved into the West End almost eight years ago and I recently became a member.
+This post has been contributed by Samuel Cousins, Stewardship Coordinator Stanley Park Ecology Society (“SPES”).
+I have been following SPES since I moved into the West End a decade ago and I have been a member for three years.
 I wanted to offer the team an opportunity to share their news, events, and work so […]